 While Peplink's Pepwave routers are not specifically designed with individual mobile users in mind, they do offer many solid and well supported products that many advanced users have grown to rely on.

-In particular - we've long had the Pepwave MAX BR1 on our radar as an option for those looking for a router with an integrated cellular modem, particularly once it was updated in 2015 to have a "universal" cellular radio which could be easily toggled between Verizon, AT&T, T-Mobile, and even Sprint.
+In particular - we've long had the Pepwave MAX BR1 on our radar as an enticing option for those looking for a router with an integrated cellular modem, particularly once it was updated in 2015 to have a "universal" cellular radio which could be easily toggled between Verizon, AT&T, T-Mobile, and even Sprint.

-Though it does have some annoying limitations and frustrating software issues, overall the Pepwave MAX BR1 is very worthy of consideration and is deservedly a Top Pick.
+Though it does have some limitations and frustrating software issues, overall the Pepwave MAX BR1 is very worthy of consideration and is deservedly a Top Pick.

 - Wi-Fi Router: Yes